fjoe88/hugo_blog/content/post/2021-08-19-python-sql-using-python-context-managers-sqlite3-python-contextlib-module-can-offer-some-help.en.md

 pd.read_sql('select * from players', conn)
 ```

-Now that outside of the `with` statement block we have our databased being properly closed.
+Now that outside of the `with` statement block we have our database connection being properly closed.

-On a side note, I found the above way using `pandas.DataFrame.to_sql(df)` a much simpler approach, if one is to use `sqlite3` module alone he/she should be aware that sqlite3 module implicitly opends a transaction before every SQL statements such as INSERT, UPDATE, DELETE, REPLACE, and it automatically commits before a non-query statement, e.g. CREATE TABLE.
-This allows the database to be isolated from any exceptions and error that could be raised during insertion of data.

-But one thing to be aware of is that this design made `db.commit()` necessary, ommiting it would result in all the changes being rolled back at db.close() and lost since the user did not commit the data.
+On a side note, I found the above way using `pandas.DataFrame.to_sql(df)` a much simpler approach, if one is to use `sqlite3` module alone, he/she should be aware that sqlite3 module implicitly opens a transaction before every SQL statements such as INSERT, UPDATE, DELETE, REPLACE, and it automatically commits before a non-query statement, e.g. CREATE TABLE.
+This allows the database to be isolated from any exceptions and error that could be raised during insertion of data, but one should always remember to commit changes through `db.commit()`, ommiting it would results in all the changes being rolled back at `db.close()` and have data be lost since the user did not commit the data.
 Example as below:

 ```python
 db = sqlite3.connect('static.db')